AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

 - describe how `updates-elements` + `updates-full` are used to re-assemble the update-s in owner, cc, priority, etc
 - handle/migrate issue attachments
 - translate links to other issues (where possible, useful)
-- describe how github return messages are used to store data about the migration
- - this is required for the migration (create issue returns the created issue id, that is required to comment on an issue)
- - database/table of migrated/created github issues id-s will be required to for example delete & rre-migrate/upload them (without interferring/affecting new/manually created issues on github)